 Overview

-Wraxhill is a design-led replacement dwelling, delivering a new-build home on the site of an existing bungalow.
-The defining constraint—and opportunity—was the site’s distinctive triangular geometry.
+Wraxhill Road is a design-led replacement dwelling, delivering a new-build home on the site of an existing bungalow.
+The defining constraint and opportunity was the site’s distinctive triangular geometry.
 Rather than forcing a conventional footprint, the architecture follows the site form to create a crisp, contemporary house with a clear identity and efficient planning.

 The Brief